-Section II Summary information and data (in about 300 words) Prepare a summary with the given information and data, as well as other researched information, to demonstrate your knowledge about the Bank's credit strategy and the external environment.
+Section II Summary information and data (in about 300 words) Prepare a summary with the given information and data, as well as other researched information, to Prepare a summary with the given information and data, as well as other researched information, to demonstrate your knowledge about the Bank's credit strategy and the external environment.

 Section IIIA Issues, immediate causes of failure and insight (in about 300 words) L Co's stakeholders delayed reactions to early warning signals, which directly led it to the failure.
 Discuss the immediate sources and causes of the changes in risk level or system risk.
 Generate insight regarding the associated risk factors that it should have addressed as early as possible.
-C. C. HID Discourt the second state of L. Cola magnetic to conference in a signal (in Section IIIB Discuss the procrastination of L Co's response to early warning signal (in about 300 words) Discuss the root causes underlying the immediate causes of L Co's failure.
-Demonstrate professionalism by applying impartial and unbiased judgment regarding the association of the root causes to L Co's decision, leading to procrastination in response to the early warning signals.
-Section IIIC Best practice, and methods (in about 300 words) Pursual to Section IIIA and IIIB, discuss the principles for effective monitoring risk factors and recommend the best practices and methods to ensure identification of early warning signals.
+Section IIIB Discuss the procrastination of L Co's response to early warning signal (in • about 300 words) Discuss the root causes underlying the immediate causes of L Co's failure.
+Demonstrate professionalism by applying impartial and unbiased judgment regarding the association of the root causes to L Co's decision, leading to procrastination in response to the early warning signals. teaming to proceed an incorporate to the early warrang signature.
+Section IIIC Dest practice and methods (in about 200 Section IIIC Best practice, and methods (in about 300 words) Pursual to Section IIIA and IIIB, discuss the principles for effective monitoring risk factors and recommend the best practices and methods to ensure identification of early warning signals.
 (Include but not limited to credit administration compliance, tracking risk indicators, review of the forecast, report to senior management on risk profile analysis, and others).

-Section IV Constraints of the recommendations and potential solutions (in about 30 words) Demonstrate professionalism by applying impartial and unbiased judgment with the discussion of the constraints of the recommendation in Section (IIIC) and suggest potential solutions to overcome.
-Also, including the constraints of the recommendation in Section (IIIC) and suggest potential solutions to overcome. the required disciplines to ensure unbiased judgment and timely response to early warning signals.
+Section IV Constraints of the recommendations and potential solutions (in about 300 words) Demonstrate professionalism by applying impartial and unbiased judgment with the discussion of the constraints of the recommendation in Section (IIIC) and suggest potential solutions to overcome.
+Also, include the required disciplines to ensure unbiased judgment and timely response to early warning signals.
 Section V Reference links List all references deployed to complete the case report.
 Section VI Presentation Slides Attach the presentation slides to highlight the key items of the executive report.
-Use the same slides for a 10 15 minutes presentation, if requested by the trainer, before the trainer's feedback.
-13 minutes presentation, if requested by the trainer, before the trainer s feedback.
+Use the same slides for a 10 - 15 minutes presentation, if requested by the trainer, before the trainer's feedback.
+13 minutes presentation, if requested by the trainer, before the trainer's feedback.